 Plex Live TV also includes a DVR.
 You can pre-program recordings in advance and all the content you record will be integrated with your existing Plex libraries.

 Which Android TV Apps Do You Use?

-These seven apps will help you watch free live TV from your Android TV device.
+These seven apps will help you watch free live TV from your Android TV device, and there are plenty more essential Android TV apps you should install.
 But they’re certainly not the only ones out there, and we want to hear from you.